WalletScrutiny/WalletScrutinyCom/_android/com.polehin.android.md

   - /posts/2019/11/bitcoinwallet/
   - /posts/com.polehin.android/
 ---

+**Update 2022-01-09**: The app was restored for no apparent reason given the scam it is.

 **Update 2021-07-22**: It took Google 8 months to remove this app after we called it a blatant scam.
 Below is our review from 2020-11-30.